"Tory Refugees on their way to Canada" by Howard Pyle (1901)

 With warm regard,

-In the end, Pyle did not paint Washington refusing to be made king, nor a scene from Shays' Rebellion, and his picture of the inauguration only appeared when Wilson's papers were collected in book form.
-But his "Tory Refugees on their way to Canada" (above) and "A Political Discussion" appeared in Harper's Monthly Magazine for December 1901.
+In the end, Pyle did not paint Washington refusing to be made king, nor a scene from Shays’ Rebellion (though he had, indeed, depicted these two subjects in the 1880s), and his picture of the inauguration only appeared when Wilson’s papers were collected in book form.
+But his “Tory Refugees on their way to Canada” (above) and “A Political Discussion” appeared in Harper’s Monthly Magazine for December 1901.

 And here is Wilson's original letter...